-Simply combine the veggies with garam masala spice, turmeric and gram (chickpea) flour and then bake, to create fritters with the vegetables.
+Simply combine the veggies with garam masala spice, turmeric and gram (chickpea) flour and then bake them to create fritters with the vegetables.

 The traditional Indian snacks are normally deep-fried, but these ones are baked, so they are a healthier version of the vegan, gluten-free snack or side dish.